The shot thatâs least expected, but can cost you a game- A drop shot!

-Either a Slow or Fast Drop Shot, a good badminton drop will have the shuttlecock passing just above the net before reaching the front of the mid-region of the court.
+A good badminton drop will have the shuttlecock passing just above the net before reaching the front of the mid-region of the court.
+This holds true for both slow and fast drop shots.

 Albeit this is an extremely effective strategy, achieving the same would not be that simple.